- How do I get started as a volunteer?

 - Cheering patients by playing cards or working on crafts together, reading aloud, or just being a good listener

 - Assisting staff with conferences and special events

 - Conducting tours for schools, community and professional groups

 - Providing clerical support

 - Department volunteers work throughout the Medical Center in almost every department, performing a variety of nonclinical services.
 Each department determines the availability of volunteer positions according to its needs.
-You can apply for a department-specific volunteer opportunity after logging 100 hours with Special Services.
+You can apply for a department-specific volunteer opportunity after logging six months of service with Special Services.

 We accept volunteers age 17 and older.
 Internships and externships are not available through Volunteer Services.